agenteo/enricoteottidotcom/2-product-management.md

 					<h3 id="kickoff">Incremental or radical innovation?</h3>
 				</header>
 				<p>User centered design is a <strong>hill climbing method</strong> that can help iterate product development.</p>
-				<p>I conducted exploratory research to get to an hypotesis.
-Explanatory research to get a clear idea of a problem and ideas for potential solutions.
+				<p>I can conduct EXPLORatory research to get to an hypotesis.
+EXPLANatory research to get a clear idea of a problem and ideas for potential solutions.
 Evaluative research to helps determining if we were getting closer.</p>
 				<p>Wanna move to a larger hill with larger potential?
 You need radical innovation.</p>
 				<ul class="actions">
 					<li>{% include get-in-touch.html %}</li>